TheUdon/TheUdon/README.md

 - 👋 Hi, I’m @TheUdon
 - 👀 I’m interested in learning Python and other languages
-- 🌱 I’m currently learning SQL, Python, and how to use github itself
+- 🌱 I’m currently learning HTML, CSS Python, and how to use github itself
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m currently looking to collaborate on discord bots
 - 📫 How to reach me by email, donkim9996@gmail.com.

 <!---